Linking Triton data centers

 This page reviews the steps necessary to to implement linked data centers.

 Data centers are linked in a master/slave relationship, where one data center is designated as the master and is connected to one or many slave databases.
-Replication is bi-directional between the data centers, with the caveat that the master data center will "win" on a collision.
+Replication is uni-directional from master to slave data centers.

 Triton uses replication at the UFDS level to keep the customer data in sync.
 Accordingly the UFDS zones in both DC's must have a bi-directional route between them.
-This needs to be via the external VLAN; as such, it should be reviewed and secured appropriately via firewall rules, external firewalling, or other security measures.
+This can be via the external VLAN or admin VLAN that are routable to each other.
+As such, it should be reviewed and secured appropriately via firewall rules, external firewalling, or other security measures.

 This process will wipe all UFDS data in the DC that is to become the slave.
 Because of this, the slave must be a newly installed data center with no users (other than the admin user) setup.